About PANS Clinic & Research Program

 To achieve these goals, we are particularly interested in investigating the role of infection in triggering/worsening the curse of PANS, how immunodeficiency and autoimmunity may be involved, and the role of vascular abnormalities and inflammation in the basal ganglia and other relevant brain areas.

-We have seen over 150 patients in our clinic, and have found a variety of potential infectious and immune drivers.
-We have also uncovered a genetic association that strongly points to autoimmune/inflammatory disorder.
-Additionally, 10% of our patients are found to have an immunodeficiency, 16% have an autoimmune marker, and >30% are found to have a concurrent autoimmune or inflammatory disease.
+We have seen over 400 patients in our clinic with over 75% of our patient cohort enrolled and participating in research.
+So far, we have found a variety of potential infectious and immune drivers, and have also uncovered three genetic associations that strongly point to autoimmune/inflammatory disorder.
+Additionally, 5-10% of our patients are found to have an immunodeficiency, 16% have an autoimmune marker, and >30% are found to have a concurrent autoimmune or inflammatory disease.
 Further characterization of genetic risk factors and immune deviations are being explored through collaborations with leading geneticists and immunologists.

 See Research for more details.

-In the next one to three years, we would like to expand our clincal team, expand our clinical database and biorepository, and seek funding for more in depth genetic analyses and immunological characterization.
+In the upcoming years, we would like to continue to expand our clinical team, expand our clinical database and biorepository, and seek funding for more in depth genetic analyses and immunological characterization.

 For additional information, we also recommend visiting the following websites, which may be helpful to children with PANS and their primary care provider.
 These websites have the most up-to-date information regarding PANS: